raymondEhlers/OVERWATCH/overwatch/base/README.md

 For additional technical details regarding the configuration system as well as an exhaustive list of constructor plug-ins, see the documentation for functions within the `overwatch.base.config` module.

+## Additional files

+`storageWrapper.py` is an idea for how files could be accessed through `XRootD` instead of needing to preside on the local disk.
+This would be particularly useful because we would then be able to take advantage of EOS directly.
+However, as of August 2018, this is still very much a work in progress and isn't fully operation.